gameontext/gameon-auth-spring-social/README.md

 appropriate Template has to be instantiated, and used to get the reply.
 Corresponding Java bindings for the reply JSON are in the model package.

+Main compatibility issue with existing Auth module is provision for a Dummy Auth login type for local usage when no real providers are defined.
+It looks a little like in Spring-Social we may have to use Spring to stand up a local OAuth2 Provider with fixed credentials, and point a standard oauth2 client toward it.
+A little more heavyweight than the old Dummy, but not too tricky using Spring.(And if we use Profiles to restrict that, it could properly become ONLY available when running locally).

 *TODO*

+- Dummy Auth support!!
-- Update yaml's to pull the social creds from env vars.
+- ~~Update yaml's to pull the social creds from env vars.~~
-- Have `/token` endpoint controller create and sign a jwt as the old GameOn Auth used to.
+- ~~Have `/token` endpoint controller create and sign a jwt as the old GameOn Auth used to. ~~
-- Have `/token` endpoint foward to the auth success url appending the token
+- ~~Have `/token` endpoint foward to the auth success url appending the token~~
 - Add gameon auth service compatible initial url rest handler that replies with redirects to the new initial urls?
-- Dockerise the whole thing using Game On Auth as a template.
+- ~~Dockerise the whole thing using Game On Auth as a template.~~
+- Dynamically adapt login support based on configured providers?
+- Actuators for healthcheck ?
 - Tests?
 Maybe?
-- Trvais build etc.
+- Travis build etc.